A range of tools and services is available to support agencies in their property planning.

 The GPG team is available to assist and advise mandated agencies to develop their plan.
 It is recommended to engage with us early and at key milestones.
 We can work with agencies to agree the best engagement points.

-A Common Capability Contract is being implemented which includes consultants for property planning and workplace strategy.
-The consultants on the panel will have capability to assist agencies with property planning.
+The Common Capability Contract provided a panel of consultants for property planning and workplace strategy.
+The consultants on the panel have capability to assist agencies with property planning.
 We would not recommend fully outsourcing property planning due to the need to integrate with organisational thinking, culture, strategy and planning across a number of internal stakeholders.
 This is best done by the property team to build the relationships and embed the property team’s involvement in the wider organisational processes.

 Consultants can however be very valuable to test thinking, and bring good practice approaches and independent thinking to the planning and process.

 Mandated agencies can email us at any time to discuss these or other services they might find valuable.

 The Government Procurement Rules include requirements for agencies to leverage their procurements to deliver environmental, social and economic benefits from their procurements.
 Supporting the transition to a net zero emissions economy is one of four priority outcomes agencies must deliver with a specific focus on reducing emissions from stationary heat.
 Property managers can support the government to deliver this priority, including by monitoring their energy use, and taking steps to improve energy efficiency.
 The three other priority areas focus on improving access for New Zealand business, improving worker conditions, construction skills development and training

 Long-term investment plans describe the investments agencies are intending, including property, over the long-term to contribute to their outcomes.
 The guidance for developing and maintaining long-term investment plans’ informs how property needs to be included in the investments outlined.